Summary of Overcoming Deficits with Kids

 In the past two posts, I have been discussing how to help disadvantaged kids overcome their deficits.
 In previous posts, I have discussed some situations that add to their lack of resilience.
 We have looked at things to do to help kids overcome those deficits.
 Here are a few additional observations for parents.

 Tell the young person that you believe in them, that they have something to offer the world and that current circumstances will pass.
 Kids have ng resiliency and can bounce back from some very awful conditions.
 I have seen it repeatedly with students that I have worked with as an educator for many years.
-I want to challenge families who come from positive situations to reach out to those who are struggling and extend a helpful and encouraging hand.
-To those families who are struggling, please take some time to consider this post as well as the previous two to help kids lead amazing lives.
+I want to challenge families from favorable situations to reach out to those struggling and extend a helpful and encouraging hand.
+To those working families, please take some time to consider this post and the previous two to help kids lead extraordinary lives.
 You will be surprised at how fast they can bounce back.

 Yours for Better Parenting,